 Dump meals are just what they sound like!
 You dump in the ingredients, seal the lid and press a few buttons.
-There is no layering, no accessories needed and no need for any additional steps.
+There is no layering, no accessories needed, and no need for any additional steps.
 It’s really as simple as that, which is why dump meals are widely loved across the Instant Pot community.
 While they may have originated with the slow cooker, this is the next level of Instant Pot dump meals because they’re done in a fraction of the time.

 Today, we’re sharing with you some of the most clever, creative and scrumptious Instant Pot dump recipes for easy cooking.
-That means no sauteing required, too!
+That means no sauteing is required, too!

 Creamy ziti in 20 minutes?
 Yes, please.
 This red-sauce pasta dish is an Italian cuisine classic, and effortlessly loveable in all of its creamy, cheesy glory.
 With just seven ingredients (two of which are totally cheese) and hardly any effort required, you’ll love this recipe for life.
 Recipe from Cooking with Karli.

 If you adore the comfort of chicken and noodles but don’t feel like stirring a simmering pot all day for great results, this cozy recipe is just for you.
 With a blend of peas, green beans, carrots, and corn, it’s budget-friendly for using frozen or canned veggies.
 It’s a good one for the meal prep menu!
 Recipe from I Don’t Have Time For That.